Signal Hill (Prince William County, Virginia)

 Signal Hill is a historic Confederate Army military site in Prince William County, Virginia.
-It is from this location, a signal station atop the hill, that Confederate observers in 1861 spotted Union Army troops attempting to cross Sudley Ford.
-The Confederate response to this maneuver began the First Battle of Bull Run.
+From this location, a signal station atop the hill, Confederate observers in 1861 spotted Union Army troops attempting to cross Sudley Ford.
+The Confederate response to this maneuver initiated the First Battle of Bull Run.

 Part of Signal Hill is now part of a public park owned by the city of Manassas Park; the rest is part of a preservation area belonging to a neighborhood association.
 The site was listed on the National Register of Historic Places in 1989.